ShakaUVM/aseity/README.md

 Aseity is a simple tool that will render full color (24-bit) images inside any terminal that supports 24-bit color escape codes (https://en.wikipedia.org/wiki/ANSI_escape_code#24-bit), such as PuTTY.
 The resolution you get depends entirely on how many rows and columns of text you have your terminal set to.
 If you want to get a high fidelity rendering of your image, turn down your font size as much as possible.
 If not, you'll get a blocky low-res raster of the image, which often times is all you really need.

 Compilation instructions:
-1) Install CImg if you don't have it already via: sudo apt-get install cimg-dev (if you use Ubuntu) or by following the installation steps here: http://www.cimg.eu/
+1) Install CImg if you don't have it already via: **sudo apt-get install cimg-dev** (if you use Ubuntu) or by following the installation steps here: http://www.cimg.eu/
 2) Clone this repository into a new directory
-3) cd into the new directory and type 'make'.
+3) cd into the new directory and type: **make**.
 This will build an executable in the directory named "aseity".

 How to run the code:
-./aseity filename
+**./aseity filename** (for example, "./aseity kyoto.jpg")

 This will rasterize the image found in filename to the terminal, using the maximum screen size if the image is bigger than the number of columns x rows you have on the screen.
 It will anti-alias the pixels if it has to rasterize at a lower resolution.
 If you set your font size to be smaller, you'll get better resolution from the image.